BiodiversityDataScienceCorp/Instructional-Pedagogy/3-1-feedback.md

 about getting feedback from our students to assess their learning progress, but how can we, as instructors, use feedback to improve our teaching skill?

+**Exercise** Last week we covered reverse instructional design and strategies for creating a positive learning environment.
+What areas would you like more clarification on?
+What areas are you excited to apply in your classroom?

 ## Feedback is hard

 Sometimes it can be hard to receive feedback, especially negative feedback.